"How to Remove Form 990 Late-Filing Penalties for NONPROFIT

 The IRS is serious about collecting penalties.
 I take penalties seriously and I

 provide the materials you need to convince the IRS you deserve abatement.
-I've written or reviewed hundreds of Form
+I've written or reviewed and edited

 Don't take the approach that "Well, it's worth a shot!" or "What have we got to lose